tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231231/2023-12-31-home-lab-part-3.md

 > Do note that the IP above may be different in your case.

 ### Adding of firewall rules on pfsense
 In the previous section, we did a ping test from `Firewall` to the `Windows 10 (vlan20)` client.
 If we try to ping `Windows 10 (vlan20)`  from our `Windows 10 (vlan10)`, we will not be able to do so.
-This is because there are no rules in  `Firewall` currently to allow network traffic in/out for both VLAN10 and VLAN20.
+This is because there are no rules in  `Firewall` currently allow network traffic in/out for both VLAN10 and VLAN20.
 (With the exception of the rule we created in part 2 to allow VLAN10 to access web configurator.)

 VLAN10 Client pinging VLAN20

 ![Desktop View](/images/homelab/fce06b3e-383c-43dc-ad1e-8673df88962b.png)

-Thus, we will now create a rule to allow any clients in VLAN10 to ping VLAN20.
+Thus, we will now create a rule to allow any clients in VLAN10 to send any ICMP traffic to clients in VLAN20.
 1. Access web configurator from `Windows 10 (vlan10)` and go to ***Firewall > Rules > OPT1***.
 2. Click on any of the ***Add*** button to add a rule with the following settings.
 	```